debra-soth/fitconnect/docs/technical-docs/architecture.md

 #### Backend:

-For our backend we mainly used Flask and SQLAlchemy.
+For our backend we mainly used Flask and PostgreSQL.

 - `app.py` is the entry point that initializes our app
 - `auth.py` manages user authentication, like login, logout and registration